It's Rush Limbaugh and the most listened to radio talk show in America by far.

 Presidential hopeful Barack Obama was warned by a friendly voter Monday to avoid public spats with his Democrat rivals, but remarks he made later could add fuel to the criticism against him.

-Maggie North of Claremont, New Hampshire, told Obama he risks becoming part of the usual political scene if he keeps being drawn into well publicized disputes with rivals.
+Maggie North of Claremont, New Hampshire, told Obama he risks becoming part of the usual political scene if he keeps being drawn into well-publicized disputes with rivals.

-Now how how ridiculous is this?
+Now, how ridiculous is this?

-It's in a isn't a presidential primary campaign.
+He's in a presidential primary campaign.

 He's got to argue with these people.